Church Building Collapse: Rescue operation ends

 Source: 3 News

-At the end of the exercise, 30 persons were retrieved, 22 confirmed dead and eight alive.

-The National Coordinator of HAD NO, Eric Nana Agyemang Prempeh, who officially closed the search and rescue mission, appealed to the general public to use appropriate materials and seek technical advice before building .
+The National Coordinator of NADMO, Eric Nana Agyemang Prempeh, who officially closed the search and rescue mission, appealed to the general public to use appropriate materials and seek technical advice before building.

 He also asked individuals and organizations to submit plans for building to district assemblies for advice before embarking on building projects.